AllisonDing/ds_ml_agent_local_llm/README.md

-# Conversational ML Agent
+# Data Science ML Agent

-A conversational data science and machine learning agent powered by NVIDIA GPUs.
+A data science and machine learning agent powered by NVIDIA GPUs.
 You can interact with it using natural language to run data exploration and machine learning tasks with minimal setup.

 ---